hypnoglow/go-pg-monitor/README.md

 This package is now stable.

-As the [go-pg](https://github.com/go-pg/pg) in a maintenance mode, it is unlikely that new features will be introduced in this package.
+As the [go-pg](https://github.com/go-pg/pg) is in a maintenance mode, it is unlikely that new features will be introduced in this package.
 Fixing bugs and security issues will continue.